Explore 5 Spectacular Destinations in Vibrant Singapore

 Merlion

 The Merlion is a mythical creature with a lion’s head and the body of a fish, which is widely used as a mascot and national personification of Singapore.
-This symbol is a must for tourists visiting Singapore, similar to other major landmarks around the world.
+This symbol is a must for tourists visiting Singapore, similar to other significant landmarks worldwide.
 The original statutes and the most impressive Merlion can be found in Merlion Park.

-The original sculpture and her boy are the best known of the seven recognized Merlion statues in Singapore.
+The original sculpture and her boy are the best-known of Singapore’s seven recognized Merlion statues.
 The Merlion statue faces east, which is believed to be a direction that brings prosperity.
 This promising direction was retained even after the move to Merlion Park in 2002.